swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 > read it) have an easier time following what the code is doing.
 {: .callout}

-We can also change an variable's value by assigning it a new value:
+We can also change a variable's value by assigning it a new value:

 ~~~